 Transportation Supervisor Sharon Clair said the training was very informative for her drivers.
 The techniques were applicable and could be used against an active shooter situation on the school bus, she reported.

 The district also provides Cardiopulmonary Resuscitation (CPR) training and Crisis Prevention Intervention (CPI) Training every other year.
-Clair also asks her local fire department come out and smoke a bus using a smoke machine to show her staff how fast a bus can fill with smoke.
+Clair also asks her local fire department to come out and smoke a bus using a smoke machine to show her staff how fast a bus can fill with smoke.
 She said that once the bus was filled with smoke, drivers inside lost visibility.

 Clair also trains drivers in loading and unloading procedures, student management and accident reporting throughout the year.
 She also brings in guest speakers to discuss key topics to break up the type of content that are presented.